-Customarily hill camps are seen as defensive positions - an idea drummed in by post-Victorian archaeological orthodoxy and reinforced by the very names they've been given (hillforts, also cliff castles).
-There were most likely occasional feuds, raids, displays of male testosterone and drunken brawls in the iron age, but still, these sites were simply valued assets and, as such, they were protected.
+Customarily hill camps are seen as defensive positions, an idea drummed in by an archaeological orthodoxy framed in the 18th and 19th Centuries and reinforced by the very names they've been given - hillforts (and the same applies to cliff castles).
+There were no doubt occasional feuds, duels and displays of male testosterone in the iron age, yet there are no signs of war or invasion in Cornwall until the Saxons (English) reached the river Tamar in the 900s CE - though they stopped there.
+Hill camps were simply valued assets and, as such, they were protected.

 Gateway into Chûn Castle

 Encircling hill encampments are earth and stone banks, walls and ditches.
 Some camps had wooden stockades.
 Similarly, at the neck of many coastal cliff sanctuaries are boundary banks, built in the iron age - though many cliff sanctuaries started their careers in the neolithic.